-Click on the audio player above to hear this interview.
+Click on the 'Listen' button above to hear this interview.

 Motown has become an American institution.
 The record label was founded by Berry Gordy, Jr. and made stars of the likes of Diana Ross, Michael Jackson, Stevie Wonder, and countless others.